 All creative work (except for music creation) must be done within the challenge timeframe.

 Animation: Making an animated film is also allowed.
-In this case, all animation (whether computer-generated or done by hand) must be created within the challenge timeframe.
-Otherwise, all the same rules apply to animation as they do to other types of films.
+All animation (whether computer-generated or done by hand) must be created within the challenge timeframe.

 Archival material: The use of archival material is permitted, but proper permissions must be obtained.
 If using copyright-free archival material sourced from the internet, it is good practice to mention the website through which the material was obtained in the end credits.